ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

     </div>
     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordion">
       <div class="card-body">
-        Another option is to use a command line FTP client in Linux or Mac:
+        <span>Another option is to use a command line FTP client in Linux or Mac:
 <ol>
 <li>Open a terminal and type `lftp webin2.ebi.ac.uk -u Webin-xxxxx`.
 Enter your username at the end in place of xxxxx.</li>
 <li>Enter your password when prompted.</li>